hustonapps/fizz_buzz_go/README.md

-# Classic FizzBuzz example in Go
+# Go examples

-Run with:
+Navigate to folder and run with:
 `go run main.go`